 A delay in treatment for most diseases can result in a much harsher prognosis.
 For example, if a doctor fails to diagnose a life-threatening illness such as cancer, the disease may progress to such a point that treatment may become difficult or even impossible.
 If a physician misses the symptoms of an additional condition, such as diabetes, it can cause a tremendous amount of damage in a person’s body if left unchecked.

 If a doctor did not diagnose a medical condition for you or your loved one in a timely manner, leading to a more serious illness or even death, you may have grounds for a claim.
 Winkler Kurtz, LLP can work with you to help build a case to seek financial compensation for your pain and suffering while allowing you to focus on what’s truly important – your recovery.

-Work with a Long Island Medical Malpractice Lawyer
+Work with a Long Island Medical Malpractice Attorney

 In New York, if a medical professional’s negligence led to an injury, you may be entitled to compensation.
-An experienced Long Island medical malpractice lawyer can advocate for you so that you can focus on your recovery.
+Consider hiring a medical malpractice lawyer who can advocate for you so that you can focus on your recovery.
 Call Winkler Kurtz, LLP today at 631-928-8000 or contact us online to schedule a consultation with one of our lawyers.